renanlido/timeline-horizontal/README.md

 #### Props

 - `minEvents` (number): The minimum number of events to display on the timeline.
+If the rendered events are less than this number, the timeline will be render fallbacks instead to complete the total number.

 ### Event